adaatii/data-processing-challenge/README.md

 The src folder contains the source code of the project, which is divided into

-- etl: contains the scripts responsible for extracting, transforming, and loading the data.
+- etl.py: contains the scripts responsible for extracting, transforming, and loading the data.
 - accumulate_precipitation.py: script that accumulated the precipitation data from MERGE/CPTEC.
-- api: contains the scripts responsible for the API.
+- api.py: contains the scripts responsible for the API.

 ## API Endpoints